saakethmm/al-folio/_posts/2024-06-23-intentions.md

 ## So, what are my intentions?

 With this in mind, I want to lay out some of my core interests and some specific questions I'm currently investigating and hope to investigate in the future.
-I've also recently decided to apply for a PhD rather than go to industry after my MS (a topic for another post!), and I think it's important to have a clear idea of what I want to do and why I want to do it.
+At the core, I think it's important to have a clear idea of what I want to do and why I want to do it.

 Since the summer after my freshman year of college, I've been captivated by the fields of neuroscience and AI.